Best things to do in Athens

 Why go?
 This space is filled with art that gets people talking.
 Expect exhibitions of Greek and international art in all media, from painting to video to experimental architecture.
-Plus the museum’s vast home has its own story: it’s actually a former brewery – Greek beer Fix was made here.
+Plus the museum’s vast home has its own story: it’s actually a former brewery – Greek beer Fix was once made here.

 What is it?
 Lycabettus Hill is one of the highest peaks in Athens.
-It’s reachable by short hike up a forested slope (thankfully, shady!) or if you’re feeling lazy you can get a cable car to the top.
+It’s reachable by short hike up a forested slope (thankfully shady) or if you’re feeling lazy you can get a cable car to the top.

 Why go?
 At the peak you’ll find one of the most sweeping panoramic views of the city.
-There’s also a pretty whitewashed church called St. George, café and Orizontes, a gourmet Greek restaurant with the most scenic outdoor dining balcony in the city.
+There’s also a pretty whitewashed church called St George, café and Orizontes, a gourmet Greek restaurant with the most scenic outdoor dining balcony in the city.
 Concerts are held at the Lycabettus open-air theatre, built on another part of the hill, in the summertime.

 What is it?
-Monastiraki district’s indoor and outdoor food market grabs the senses.
+Monastiraki district’s indoor and outdoor food market delights the senses.
 Starting early in the morning, Greek vendors bellow out their sale prices in an attempt to sell fresh meat, fish, fruit, spices and products from around the country.

 Why go?
 The atmosphere is unlike any other as travelers and locals traverse the narrow aisles lined with hanging meat carcasses, stalls of Greek deli delights and fresh seafood iced down in colorful displays.